gplepage/vegas/doc/source/tutorial.rst

     all, with errors equal to 30--190% of the final result.
     |vegas| initially has no information about the integrand
     and so does a relatively poor job of estimating the integral.
-    The integrand has a large narrow peak in the center of the integration volume.
-Most of |vegas|'s integrand samples miss the peak in early iterations, but it uses information from the samples in one iteration to remap the integration variables for subsequent iterations, concentrating samples where the function is largest.
+    It uses information from the samples in one iteration, however, to remap the integration variables for subsequent iterations, concentrating samples where the function is largest and reducing errors.
     As a result, the per iteration error is reduced to 3.4% by the fifth iteration, and below 2% by the end --- an improvement by almost two orders of